 Outreach and Mentorship

-I am a strong proponent of making microbiome science more accessible to anthropologists and human biologists of all career stages.
-My collaborators and I continue to develop “field-friendly” methods for sample collection alongside resources for analyzing microbiome data.
-Through this work we combine perspectives and tools from anthropology, microbial ecology, evolutionary biology, and bioinformatics.
+I am committed to making microbiome science more accessible to anthropologists and human biologists at all career stages.
+My collaborators and I continue to develop “field-friendly” methods for sample collection alongside resources for analyzing microbiome data and teaching about the microbiome in university settings.

 Research Mentor

-As a part of my PhD dissertation, I provided hands-on training to minority-identifying undergraduate students at Northwestern.
-This included training in microbiome sample collection, laboratory methods, bioinformatics and statistical approaches, and manuscript writing.
+I provide hands-on training to students and other trainees.
+This includes training in microbiome sample collection, laboratory ‘omics methods, bioinformatics and statistical approaches, and manuscript writing.

 Youth Science Mentor

-As a Science Club Mentor, I met with teams of middle-school students to work on science projects.
+As a Science Club Mentor, I met with teams of middle-school students to work on science projects and strengthen teamwork skills.
 Science Club is supported by the Boys & Girls Club of Chicago and Northwestern University’s Science in Society program.

 Co-Lead, Duke Global Health Institute’s Equity Task Force